 - Preferable dysfunctional question: “if exporting some videos takes longer than 10 seconds, how do you feel?”

-The answer options include: I like it – I expect it – I am neutral – I can tolerate it – I dislike it:
+The answer options include: I like it – I expect it – I am neutral – I can live with it – I dislike it.

-The quickest and most common prioritization technique is to prioritize features.
-This technique is a great choice for new products and MVPs because it’s easy to select ideas that can be implemented in a given timeframe.
+Among the fastest and most common feature prioritization techniques is the impact-effort matrix.
+This technique is a great choice for new products and MVPs because it’s easy to select good ideas that can be implemented in a given timeframe.

 The horizontal dimension defines a feature’s impact, the value it adds for users.
 The product and the business impact can also come in here as a justification factor.
 Either concentrate on one of these three aspects at a time or draw an average to position it in the model.

 The vertical line shows the effort, the resources it requires to deliver the feature.
-The best case scenario results in providing a high impact feature with the lowest effort level.
+The best-case scenario results in providing a high impact feature with the lowest effort level.
 The so-called ‘quick-wins’.

-Its biggest advantage lies in the concept’s ease to understand by anyone in the room.
-It also fits backlog grooming sessions and enhances discussions about the time a certain task requires to implement.
+The Impact-Effort Analysis is a concept extremely ease to understand by anyone in the room.
+It also fits product backlog grooming sessions and enhances discussions about the time a certain task requires to implement.

 #WiseMoments alias Closing Thoughts